JClark-32/Live-to-Rock/Documentation/Development.md

         - Inside here, you'll want to paste the `LifePerformancesPlugin` folder so it gets added to the website.

     - Second, on the website itself, you'll go to the plugin section and press the "Add New Plugin" then upload the `LifePerformancesPlugin` folder in a zip file.

-## Testing
-- In addition to cloning the repository and getting the files, you should see a folder called, `tests`.

-- This folder, as the name suggests, is where our php tests are stored.
-    - As you work on the project, you will need to add tests to this file and make sure that code coverage is at least 80%.